alfarias/alfarias.github.io/index.md

 # Introduction

-Wellcome to my Portfolio Page, where you can see my Personal Projects, Accolades and Skills.
+Wellcome to my Portfolio Page, where you can see my Personal Projects and Accolades.